How do you set capacity for live services? [change your answer]

 Enable Automatic Multi-AZ Deployments

-- e.g., AWS Auto Scaling groups across multiple AZs, Azure VM Scale Sets in multiple zones, GCP Managed Instance Groups (MIGs) or multi-zonal regional clusters, OCI multi-AD distribution for compute/storage.
+- e.g., AWS Auto Scaling groups across multiple AZs, Azure VM Scale Sets in multiple zones, GCP Managed Instance Groups (MIGs) or multi-zonal regional clusters, OCI multi-AD distribution for compute/storage,IBM Cloud Instance Group for Autoscaling.

 - Minimises manual overhead for distributing workloads.